Jack Christopher: Background

-Jack Christopher is a chestnut colt that was bred in Kentucky by Castleton Lyons & Kilboy Estate.
+Jack Christopher is a chestnut stallion that was bred in Kentucky by Castleton Lyons & Kilboy Estate.
 His sire is Munnings who ran second in the 2008 renewal of Champagne Stakes and stands at Ashford Stud and his dam is Rushin No Blushin who was sired by Half Ours.
 Rushin No Blushin is a half sister to multiple Grade I winner and sire Street Boss.

 Jack Christopher was bought for $135,000 from Paramount Sales' consignment to the 2020 Fasig-Tipton Kentucky October Yearlings Sale.